rohigithub/rohigithub/README.md

 ![Header](./github-header-image.png)
 ### Hi there 👋,
 I'm Rohit from Pune and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React and Spring boot.
+I enjoy learning languages and frameworks like React and Spring Boot.

-Skills: REACT / JS / HTML / CSS
+Skills: ANGULAR JS / JS / HTML / CSS

 - 🔭 I’m currently working on an interesting web-app project.